DEMOCRACY & NATURE: The International Journal of INCLUSIVE DEMOCRACY, vol. 8, no. 3, (November 2002)

 A similar division exists today, not just among ‘orthodox’ moral philosophers, but also among supporters of liberatory ethics.
 Thus, the main division in liberatory ethics is the one between what we may call ‘objective liberatory ethics’ and the various forms of liberatory ethical relativism.
 The former is that type of ‘objectively’ grounded liberatory ethics, which proposes a set of ethical values on the basis of an assumed social evolution that is supposedly the outcome of a historical process (Marxist ethics) or, alternatively, of a process of natural evolution (Kropotkin, Bookchin et al).
 The latter is the type of liberatory ethics that has been developed in the aftermath of the serious crisis of ‘objective’ ethics that was marked by the rise of postmodernism.[3]

 It should be made clear however that I do not classify under liberatory ethics the ethics proposed by communitarians like Etzioni[4], as well as postmodern ethics, Habermas’ ‘communicative ethics’, Rawls’ theory of justice, and environmental ethics.
 The reason for this exclusion is that none of these approaches might be characterised, on the basis of the definition given above, as liberatory ethics, since all of them take for granted the present socio-economic system.
 On the other hand, the approach to ethics that is implied by Castoriadis’s work, as well as the approach developed here, do meet the criteria set by the above definition of liberatory ethics, as they explicitly challenge the present socio-economic framework.
-Furthermore, both these approaches may be seen as an alternative to the ‘objective’ type of liberatory ethics that was developed in the past, whilst at the same time they do not fall to the usual traps of the present era: the unbounded moral relativism of postmodern ethics and the various forms of irrationalist ethics either the latter is based on traditional religions or on the various forms of rampant spiritualism.
+Furthermore, both these approaches may be seen as an alternative to the ‘objective’ type of liberatory ethics that was developed in the past, whilst at the same time they do not fall to the usual traps of the present era: the unbounded moral relativism of postmodern ethics and the various forms of irrationalist ethics --either the latter is based on traditional religions or on the various forms of rampant spiritualism.

 In the next section of this paper, I will assess the ‘objective’ approaches to liberatory ethics, with particular reference to the Marxist and the libertarian approaches.
 Then, I will examine the present crisis of ‘objective’ ethics with particular reference to the criticisms raised against it by postmodernists and Castoriadis.
 Finally, in the last part, I will attempt to outline a democratic ethics based on the Inclusive Democracy project (ID).